Ottoman Turks

-The Ottoman Turks (Osmanlı Türkleri) were a Turkic ethnic group in Anatolia.
-Originally from Central Asia, they migrated to Anatolia in the 13th century and founded the Ottoman Empire, in which they remained socio-politically dominant ruling class for the entirety of the six centuries that it existed.
+The Ottoman Turks (Osmanlı Türkleri) were an Oghuz Turkic ethnic group in Anatolia.
+Originally from Central Asia, they migrated to Anatolia in the 13th century and founded the Ottoman Empire, in which they remained socio-politically dominant for the entirety of the six centuries that it existed.
 Their descendants are the present-day Turkish people, who comprise the majority of the population in the Republic of Turkey, which was established shortly after the end of World War I.

-Reliable information about the early history of the Ottoman Turks remains scarce, but they take their Turkish name Osmanlı from Osman I, who founded the House of Osman alongside the Ottoman Empire; the name "Osman" was altered to "Ottoman" when it was transliterated into some European languages over time.
-The Ottoman principality, expanding from Söğüt, gradually began incorporating other Turkish-speaking Muslims and non-Turkish Christians into their realm.
-By the 1350s, they had begun crossing into Europe and eventually came to dominate the Mediterranean Sea.
+Reliable information about the early history of the Ottoman Turks remains scarce, but they take their Turkish name Osmanlı from the Oghuz chieftain Osman I, who founded the House of Osman alongside the Ottoman Empire; the name "Osman" was altered to "Ottoman" when it was transliterated into some European languages over time.
+The Ottoman beylik, expanding from their base in Söğüt, gradually began incorporating other Turkish-speaking Muslims and non-Turkish Christians into their realm.
+By the 1350s, they had begun crossing into the Balkan Peninsula and eventually came to dominate the Mediterranean Sea.
 In 1453, the fall of Constantinople, which had served as the capital city of the Byzantine Empire, enabled the Ottoman Turks to control all major land routes between Asia and Europe.
 This development forced Western Europeans to find other ways to trade with Asians.
-Following the dissolution of the Ottoman Empire, the Ottoman Turkish identity ceased to exist; the Ottoman Turkish language, which was written using the Perso-Arabic script, developed into the modern Latinized Turkish language.
+Following the dissolution of the Ottoman Empire, the Ottoman Turkish identity ceased to exist; the Ottoman Turkish language, which was written using the Perso-Arabic script, developed into the modern Latinised Turkish language.

 History

-Ottoman miniature from 1579/1580 depicting Osman I, who founded the House of Osman and the Ottoman Empire around 1299.
+Ottoman miniature from 1579/1580 depicting Oghuz chieftain Osman I, who founded the House of Osman and the Ottoman Empire around 1299.
 Located at Topkapı Sarayı Müzesi in the city of Istanbul.

 Migration to Anatolia from Central Asia

-The Ottomans first became known to the West in the 13th century, when they migrated from their homeland in Central Asia westward to the Seljuk Sultanate of Rum in Anatolia.
-The Ottoman Turks established a beylik in Western Anatolia under Ertugrul, the capital of which was Söğüt.
-Ertugrul, leader of the nomadic Kayı tribe, first established a principality as part of the decaying Seljuk Empire.
+The Ottoman Turks first became known to the West in the 13th century, when they migrated from their homeland in Central Asia westward to the Seljuk Sultanate of Rum in Anatolia.
+The Ottoman Turks established a beylik in Northwestern Anatolia under Ertuğrul, the capital of which was Söğüt.
+Ertuğrul, leader of the nomadic Kayı tribe, first established a principality as part of the decaying Seljuk Empire.
 His son Osman expanded the principality; the polity and the people were named "Ottomans" by Europeans after him ("Ottoman" being a corruption of "Osman").
 Osman's son Orhan expanded the growing realm into an empire, taking Nicaea (present-day İznik) and crossed the Dardanelles in 1362.
 All coins unearthed in Söğüt during the two centuries before Orhan bear the names of Ilkhanate rulers.
 The Seljuks were under the suzerainty of the Ilkhanate, and later the Turco-Mongol conqueror Tamerlane.
-The Ottoman Empire came into its own when Mehmed II captured the reduced Byzantine Empire's well-defended capital, Constantinople in 1453.
+The Ottoman Empire came into its own under Mehmed II, who captured the reduced Byzantine Empire's well-defended capital, Constantinople in 1453.